KhairulAzry/azry-icon/readme.md

 Azry-icon allows you to put interactive icon in your HTML codes.
 Simply include the library in your project and you're away!

+Previous icons:
+- Imported from Font Awesome
+- Azry-Icon (Special)

 New icons:
-- Imported from Font Awesome
-- Avatar (Colored) Icon
+- People Faces
+- File Name

 Frontend Framework Support